 This ancient town has all the charm of a large city but without the crowds.
 The old town is on the east bank of the river, with pedestrianized narrow streets surrounded by the old city walls, which you can walk along.
 There is an attractive Jewish quarter to explore, a magnificent gothic cathedral, Arab baths and an archaeological museum as well as great shopping.
 Photo © Miquel Caimary.

 Medaqua is an ideal hub for water sports and activities, with experienced and motivated staff on hand to ensure your groups safety and enjoyment.
-Groups stay in accommodation close to the centre.
-Water sports and activities available include snorkelling, sea kayaking, sailing, boat trips, cycling and diving.
+Groups stay in hotel accommodation close to the centre.
+Water sports and activities available include snorkelling, sea kayaking, Stand Up Paddleboard, boat trip and cycling.

 Explore otherwise inaccessible corners of the shoreline by sea kayak, which combines elements of sport, sea and adventure.
 Ultra-stable two-person kayaks are used for beginners, and trips are guided by ‘Medaqua monitors’ with radio and telephone back-up.
 The usual itinerary is around the Medes Islands, with an optional stop for bathing and/or visiting Meda Gran Island.